What is a shabti?

 For a dazzling two-thousand years, prosperous Egyptians took shabtis with them in their tombs.
-Firstly, as possible replacement for the mummies in case they should decay or perish, and secondly as servants or slaves to serve them in the Hereafter.
-Their task was to relieve their owner of any form of labour, such as farming.
+Firstly, as possible replacement for the mummies in case they should decay or perish, and secondly as servants or slaves to serve them in the afterlife.

 After Napoleon’s expedition at the beginning of the 19th century, Egypt became popular among archaeologists, scientists, art dealers and tourists.
 As a result of this, many archaeological objects such as shabtis can be found in museums, at art dealers or in private collections.